chimbosonic/blog/src/posts/btrfs-metadata-no-space-left-errors.md

 `sudo btrfs filesystem resize 1:+10G /pool` and `sudo btrfs filesystem resize 2:+10G /pool`

-*Caution this requires the pool to be mounted in read-write so you might have to umount the pool and remount it.
-See gotcha in the Conclusion.*
+_Caution this requires the pool to be mounted in read-write, so you might have to umount the pool and remount it.
+See gotcha in the Conclusion._

 This provides some extra space that [BTRFS](https://btrfs.readthedocs.io/en/latest/Introduction.html) can use to move chunks around when it converts the metadata profile from `RAID1C4` to `RAID1`.
 `RAID1` guarantees that the metadata is stored on 2 disks instead of 4, removing our deadlock.